LuiseFreese/blog/iceberg-model.md

 ### iceberg of the old world

-level 1
+* level 1

+abusement of tools
+information hiding
+cover my ass

-level 2
+* level 2
+no specialized tools in place

-level 3
+* level 3
+knowledge is power
+simple or complicated problems to solve

-level 4
+* level 4
+ego system>eco system
+career is about winning, and destroying others

 ### iceberg of the desired new world